clovisphere/2fa/README.md

 `2fa [NAME]` prints a two-factor authentication code from the key with the given name.

-The keychain is stored encrypted in the text file `$PWD/.2fa`.
+The keychain is stored unencrypted in the file `$PWD/.2fa`.

 # Example